Aliases for NAA60 Gene

 GeneCards Summary for NAA60 Gene

-NAA60 (N(Alpha)-Acetyltransferase 60, NatF Catalytic Subunit) is a Protein Coding gene.
-GO annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and peptide alpha-N-acetyltransferase activity.
+NAA60 (N-Alpha-Acetyltransferase 60, NatF Catalytic Subunit) is a Protein Coding gene.
+Diseases associated with NAA60 include Ogden Syndrome and Scheuermann Disease.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups and peptide alpha-N-acetyltransferase activity.